Assistance programs Caddo Parish and Shreveport.

 Local food pantries will offer assistance to income qualified families on a first come and served basis.
 There are many centers in the parish.
 Everything from groceries to school lunches and holiday meals may be served to residents in a crisis, with special programs focused on senior citizens.
 Find food pantries in Caddo Parish.

 Some of the health care services offered include treatment, life-sustaining medications, medical screening, patient advocacy and education, free prescriptions, free CPAP machines for the elderly, and also case management.
 The programs are offered at no cost to either under insured or uninsured patients with chronic illness who would otherwise not take advantage of health care services or medical care because of a lack of resources or money.
-(318) 227-2912.
+Call (318) 227-2912.
 The address is 865 Olive St, Shreveport, LA 71104.

-Pool of Siloam Medical Ministry (phone 631-2212) is another clinic that provides free medical and dental care to low income patients and people without health insurance.
+Pool of Siloam Medical Ministry (phone 318-631-2212) is another clinic that provides free medical and dental care to low income patients or people without health insurance.
 They run what is known at the Primary Care Clinic, which helps with medical conditions.

 Free Dental care is offered to kids and adults who have a low income.
 The help is from the “Pool” Dental Clinic.
 They also run certain services specifically for women, and also provide counseling.
 Referrals are given to other specialists too for all needs.
 As an example, find free dental clinics in Louisiana.